The Keep (board game): Publication history

 In 1981, William Morrow published The Keep, a horror novel by F. Paul Wilson.
-The novel was turned into a film in 1983, and a board game designed by James D. Griffin was published by Mayfair Games.
+The novel was turned into a film in 1983 (with a soundtrack by Tangerine Dream), and a board game designed by James D. Griffin was published by Mayfair Games, also in 1983.

+Licensed board games published by Mayfair Games in the early history of the company include The Company War, The Forever War, The Keep, Dragonriders of Pern, and Hammer's Slammers.

 Reception

 Andy Blakeman reviewed The Keep for Imagine magazine, and stated that "The game is well balanced, and usually builds up to an exciting climax (the outcome rarely looks certain), and is enjoyable because of this.
 However, the levels of bluff and counterbluff make it very much better, as you try to out-think your opponents."